CalebEWheeler/go-project-v2/README.md

 5. Next navigate to database/database.go and visit lines ( 61-63 ) to make changes to the set database settings I implemented.
 Your local machine may have other connections running, so make the changes accordingly.
 You can check how many connections your MySQL server can handle by running this MySQL Query: SHOW VARIABLES LIKE 'max_connections';

+//Notes for Caleb getting into testing purposes...
+1. make sure you pass in a string value for all key-value pairs in the body to test creating a person

+ex: body {
+  "name": "chester",
+  "age": "33"
+}